 HColumnDescriptor cf = descriptor.getFamily("f".getBytes());

-// Set the storage type of this column family to cold storage
+// Set the storage policy of the column family to cold.

 cf.setValue("STORAGE_POLICY", AliHBaseConstants.STORAGETYPE_COLD);

-admin.modifyTable(tableName, descriptor);Revert a column family to hot storage
+admin.modifyTable(tableName, descriptor);Change table properties to use hot storage

 HBase Shell